jtigger/csharp-koans/README.md

 5. Right-Click and select "Run Selection" this will open the "Test Results" panel and show the "pathtoenlightenment" test, having failed.
 6. In the "Test Results" panel, double-click on "pathtoenlightnment".
 This will bring up a Test Results; tests will be in order along the "path to enlightenment".
 7. Double-click on the top-most failing test
+8. Read the "Error Message" section for a hint.
+9. In the "Error Stack Trace" section, click on the link into the tests.